lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 Compression Decompression Action (CDA) identifies the function to use for compression or decompression.
 {{RFC8724}} defines 6 CDA.

-The naming convention is "cda" followed by the CDA name.
+The naming convention is "cda-" followed by the CDA name.

 ### Compression Decompression Action arguments